 4.1.2.6 Establishment and maintenance of oxygen cleanliness - Gas in tube type

-4.1.2.6.1 It is easy to establish oxygen cleanliness in this type of cooler, because the gas header can be detached for easy cleaning and inspection.
+It is possible to establish oxygen cleanliness in this type of cooler, because the gas header can be detached for cleaning and inspection.

 Appropriate cleaning equipment shall be used for this type of cooler in the field.